 Twohill makes it clear that diversity isn’t some simple thing.
-It has layers: age, gender, skin color, geography, socioeconomic diversity, relatable jobs, abilities, sexuality etc. As a forerunner in inclusive marketing, Google had ninety percent of their marketing team plus 200 key agency partners take a half-day training course.
+It has layers: age, gender, skin color, geography, socioeconomic diversity, relatable jobs, abilities, sexuality, etc. As a forerunner in inclusive marketing, Google had ninety percent of its marketing team plus 200 key agency partners take a half-day training course.
 There, they learned how to think about inclusion when defining a target audience, recruiting underrepresented groups for audience research, and more.
 Inspired, they plan on releasing an e-learning course on the same subject matter.

 3. Stereotypes don’t drive brands

 Google quickly acknowledged that stereotypes are the best way to show your users you don’t understand them.
 According to a recent study, “85% of women said ads do not represent their real-world selves.”
 So, do you mean not all women are constantly smiling whilst eating a bowl of salad?
 Weird.